8BitGinger/GumshoeReact/README.md

 - More drop downs and static options where the calculations for your character and stats are done automatically.

-- Character Sheet to PDF after creation

 - Save character to your account after Database is connected

-#### _Random Generator_

-Would like to build a random generator where Story Tellers can come and generate the following:

-- Random NPCs and Characteristics
-- Random Items
-- Random Buildings/Locales
-- Random Encounters
-- Random Names

 #### _Player Forum_